 PHOTOLYSIS ASSISTED POLLUTION ANALYSIS (PAPA)

 Photolysis Assisted Pollution Analysis (PAPA) is a new analytical technique developed by Infrared Analysis, Inc. that brings out the spectra of reactive gases while allowing the spectra of water and carbon dioxide to remain invisible.
 There are two advantageous aspects of PAPA: (1) difficult-to-measure compounds can be converted to easily measured forms. or (2) compounds whose spectra are hidden by interferences are seen by separating their spectra from the interferences.
-Three examples of compounds measured by PAPA are H2S, H2 and the NOx compounds.
+Three examples are H2S, H2, and the NOx compounds.